Sheldon-Chong/ft_printf/README.md

 ### ❓ What is ft_printf?
-Recreate the printf function, which is the main way of printing to output in c
+The project involves recreating C's printf function, which is the common way variables are printed to output

 ### 📖 Main concepts
 String parsing, overloading args, format specifiers